yos58/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 8 C program that prints all the numbers of base 16 in lowercase, followed by a new line, using only the putchar function exactly three times.

 File 9  program that prints all possible combinations of single-digit numbers, using only the putchar function exactly four times without any variables of type char

+File 10 program that prints all possible different combinations of two digits using only the putchar function exactly five times without any variables of type char

+File 11 program that prints all possible different combinations of three digits using only the putchar function exactly six times without any variables of type char

+File 12 program that prints all possible combinations of two-digit numbers using only the putchar function exactly eight times without any variables of type char